 - Ants or other insects that may steal your eggs

 - Some more time to see the magic happens

 BSF eggs are not overly difficult to hatch or incubate.
 If you're still stuck, try getting the larvae.
 They have thousands of worms in a box for about $20.
-Popworms or Northwest Redworms are good sellers.
+Popworms or Northwest Redworms are two good sellers.
 It can help you get a good start with BSF.

 Also, try attracting wild BSF in your local area using food waste or some fruits/veggies.
 From some growers' experience, local BSF are better adapted to each local environment.
 Their health, their growth or resistance have been 'climatized' to suit the hot & cold in the area.
 This is another good idea to get started.

 Be on the cautious side if you get your worms from some pet stores.
 We heard in some places they use a chemical spray so the worms won't pupate (or turn into flies).
 So you may not get any returns for those.
-Good luck & have fun with your new projects!

 If you would like to see how to incubate BSF eggs, check out this post right here: